VioletViolaVi/Milestone-Project-1/README.md

 ### Content

-- The code used for responsive and collapsing navigation bar was copied from Bootstrap.
+- The code used for the responsive and collapsing navigation bar was copied from Bootstrap.
-- The code used to create the grid system in the sign up, testimonials, schedule and about us sections were copied from Bootstrap.
+- The code used to create the grid system in the testimonials, schedule, about us and sign up sections were copied from Bootstrap.
 - The code used for the social icons in the footer and the bars icon in the navigation bar were taken from Font Awesome.

 ### Media